Meet the Hartlepool Borough Council election candidates in the Hart ward

-This year’s local elections are just around the corner and we are turning the spotlight on all Hartlepool’s candidates in the run-up to polling day on May 6.
+This year’s local elections are just around the corner and we are turning the spotlight on all Hartlepool’s candidates in the run-up to May 6’s polling day.

-All the candidates are being given the opportunity to tell readers why they are standing in the elections to gain a seat on Hartlepool Borough Council.
+All the candidates have had the opportunity to tell readers why they are standing in the elections to gain a seat on Hartlepool Borough Council.

-Here's what the seven candidates standing in the Hart ward had to say on why you should vote for them.
+Here's what the seven candidates standing in the Hart ward had to say on why you should vote for them on Thursday.

 Elver Alicarte (Veterans' and People's Party)